 - The Legislation regulating the operation of the Airport and all flying operations conducted at the Airport (and elsewhere in Australia) includes:

 - Air Navigation (Aircraft Noise) Regulations;

-- The Circuit flown at the Airport is not a standard circuit.
-The variations have been introduced to mitigate against noise impact on the Tyabb township and environs.
+The circuits flown at the Airport are not standard and have been modified to minimise the noise impact on the Tyabb Township and surrounding area.

-- subject to airmanship principle, pilots are encouraged not to overfly the Airport and Tyabb township when joining circuit
+- Subject to airmanship principle, pilots are encouraged not to overfly Tyabb township when joining circuit.